olivia-ea/smartcar-api/README.md

 ## Personal

 ### Major challenges
 Building the last Smartcar endpoint was the most challenging because it was a post request which was more involved than the previous endpoints that just required get requests.
 It was also more difficult to test because it required a request body for the START/STOP commands.
 I was able to solve this problem by using the reqparse library that enabled me to add an "action" argument.
 Essentially, the reqparse created a parser that added the "action" argument to the parser and stored the parse arguement in a variable.
 From there, I was able to build out the endpoint that returned "success" if executed and "error" if failed.
-This was tested using Postman.

 ### New things I learned:
-* Ternary operators
+* Ternary operators.
 * Using the flask_restful library to build out endpoints.

 ### Future enhancements:
 * Use a different tool instead of reqparser because it is going to be obsolete.
 * It's good practices to have a constants.py file to store all constant URLs.
 However, it felt unnecessary because there was only one (GM_API_URL = 'http://gmapi.azurewebsites.net').
+* Use mocking for testing to avoid having to run the server to execute the tests.